 Traditional litigation is often times emotionally challenging, expensive, time consuming, and can devastate families and children.
 In order to diminish the negative effects of traditional litigation, another model for practicing family law, called collaborative law or collaborative practice, was developed.
-Since its development approximately twenty one years ago, collaborative law has spread rapidly to most of the United States, and to Canada, Europe, and Australia.
+Since its development in 1990, collaborative law has spread rapidly to most of the United States, and to Canada, Europe, and Australia.
 Collaborative law is frequently used in divorce cases but can be used as a process to resolve most family law disputes.

 In a collaborative divorce, the parties and their attorneys begin the process by signing a written agreement not to go to court.
 Through a succession of carefully planned “four-way meetings” where both parties and their attorneys are present, each issue in the case is addressed.
 The collaborative process requires that if the settlement process breaks down and one or both parties want to go to court, both attorneys must withdraw and are not permitted to be the attorneys that represent the parties in court.
 This disqualification requirement is a crucial part of the process because it removes the underlying threat of litigation which in turn creates a safe environment for settlement negotiations and aligns both parties’ attorneys and each participant’s interest to the purpose of the process which is finding a resolution.